researchproof/researchproof/_posts/2022-03-21-what-motivates-players-to-get-their-pixels-kicked.md

 ---
 layout: post
-title: "What motivates players to get their pixels kicked repeatedly?"
+title: "What motivates players to get their pixels repeatedly kicked?"
 date: 2022-03-30 12:46:10 +03:00
 description: "This is meta description"
 image: "assets/images/elden-ring.jpg"